 Clinical Significance

-The US Preventive Services Task Force (USPSTF) concludes with high certainty that screening for colorectal cancer in adults aged 50 to 75 years has a substantial net benefit, and screening for colorectal cancer in adults aged 45 to 49 years has a moderate net benefit.[63]
-The USPSTF also concludes with moderate certainty that screening for colorectal cancer in adults aged 76 to 85 years who have been previously screened has a small net benefit.
-This assessment of net benefit applies to stool-based tests with high sensitivity, colonoscopy, computed tomography (CT) colonography, and flexible sigmoidoscopy.[64]
+The U.S. Preventive Services Task Force concludes with high certainty that CRC screening in adults aged 50 to 75 provides a substantial net benefit, whereas screening in adults aged 45 to 49 provides a moderate net benefit.[63]
+The U.S. Preventive Services Task Force further concludes with moderate certainty that screening in adults aged 76 to 85 who have undergone prior screening offers a small net benefit.
+These assessments of net benefit apply to stool-based tests with high sensitivity, colonoscopy, computed tomography colonography, and flexible sigmoidoscopy.[64]

 References